 EICES offers rolling admissions for the SEE-U program so you may apply at any time.
 Applications are considered as they are received and there are a limited number of spaces available for our various field sites.
 Therefore, the earlier you apply the better the chance that there will be space available at the field site of your choice.

-For more information on the SEE-U program visit our website at: www.eices.columbia.edu or contact Desmond Beirne at: dib2104@columbia.edu or 212-854-0149.
+For more information on the SEE-U program visit our website at: www.eices.columbia.edu or contact EICES at: eices@columbia.edu.